OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 ```

 The <b>o_slot</b> object will solely be used as an organized method of storing the correct information for the appropriate player in the main game object.
-Its Creat event is as so:
+Its Create event is as so:

 ```
 /// Intialize player slot